Rita Jeptoo

 Rita Jeptoo (born 15 February 1981) is a Kenyan marathon runner.
 Along with winning the Boston Marathon on two occasions, she has also won marathons in Chicago, Stockholm, and Milan.
-Jeptoo.
 Jeptoo was the bronze medalist at the 2006 IAAF World Road Running Championships representing Kenya.

 In 2014, Jeptoo received a two-year competition doping ban, which was later increased to four years, after testing positive for EPO in an out-of-competition test on 25 September 2014.

+Jeptoo has been provisional suspended from competition by the Anti-Doping Agency of Kenya since December 2025 after testing positive for anabolic steroids.